mwogonet/frisco-jekyll-template/_posts/2018-05-29-experiments.md

 <p><b>Cropped image </b></p>
 <img src="https://mwogonet.github.io/images/cropped.jpg" width="400" height="500"/>

-We trained on 1474 healthy images and 3018 images infected with cassava mosaic disease.

 <b>Details:</b><br/>
 For the different diseases, we started with a more general comparison i.e; <br/>